 Prince Edward Island National Park

-Located on the northern shore of PEI, visit the popular beach that extends for 40 kilometers.
-The water temperature is warmer than the North Atlantic because of its protected location.
+Located on the northern shore of PEI, this popular beach extends for 40 kilometers.
+Because of its protected location, the water temperature is warmer than the North Atlantic.
 In August, it reaches a high temperature close to 70F, so it’s great for splashing and wading.

 Nine Out of this World Campgrounds Across Canada